 Smaller focused regional events are organized throughout the year.

 ACNN aspires to build the foundation for modern, Big Data neuroscience technologies through community partnership.
 Among the key challenges impeding greater accessibility and sharing of neuroscience data is the lack of community-approved common data representation formats and metadata elements.
 In addition, communication between computational resources and existing informatics tools is a significant bottleneck in faster and more computation-intensive neuroscience analysis tools.
 ACNN proposes to address three specific problems related to neuroscience Big Data:

 More specifically, we plan to leverage the expertise and technologies developed by the ACNN Spoke investigators and our partners to integrate:

 The core goal of the ACNN Spoke is to build a sustainable ecosystem of neuroscience community partners in both academia and industry using existing technologies for collaboration and virtual meeting together with face-to-face group meetings.
 Use of Web-based conferencing systems and remote communication technologies with regular monthly meetings will allow us to achieve our project objectives without incurring additional travel and related expenses for logistics.

 The figure illustrates the details of the different technological and application components of the ACNN Spoke with participation of the different partners.
 In order to accomplish these three areas of integration, we will establish neuroscience-specific community-driven standards using scientific workflows systems, ontology and meta data standards.
 The creation and implementation of these standards will involve a great deal of community building over a number of years.

 We will attempt to respond to all inquiries within a reasonable timeframe.

-The research, development, education activities, and scholarship of the Advance Computational Neuroscience Network (ACNN) is made possible by:
+The research, development, education activities, and scholarship of the Advanced Computational Neuroscience Network (ACNN) is made possible by:

 The National Science Foundation (NSF)